 Matt finds talking to other people helps.
 “I’ve always been a verbal processor.
 So saying it all out loud helps me frame it in a way.
 I notice things that I didn’t realise I felt.”

-I brought together the youngest interviewee Anne-Charlotte, who was 28, and Mike, who was the oldest, for an additional conversation, to see what they could share with each other.
-At 68, Mike is in a new phase of his career where he has more flexibility to do what he wants.
+I brought together the youngest interviewee Anne, who was 28, and William, who was the oldest, for an additional conversation, to see what they could share with each other.
+At 68, William is in a new phase of his career where he has more flexibility to do what he wants.
 He’d still like others to keep him on the right road though.
 “I suppose you get to a time of your life where you worry that in the future you might get into a bit of a rut.
 Maybe I won’t notice it in myself, whereas others would.”
 He said he was happy for any “honest feedback.”
-So Anne-Charlotte and I took him at his word….
+So Anne and I took him at his word….